 3. New pull out cabinet shelf

-Organization and storage is always a challenge in RTA kitchen cabinets.
-Whether it’s the little stuff stuck at the back and hard to reach or just cluttered pans, adding new storage can go a long way.
-A pull out cabinet shelf only requires a little extra installation and drawer slides for easy access to whatever might be needed.
+Organization and storage is always a challenge, but you can add accessories to RTA kitchen cabinets to make them more efficient.
+A ready-to-assemble pull out cabinet shelf only requires a little extra installation and drawer slides for easy access to whatever might be needed.
 Other great storage options include on-door storage for spices and lazy Susans for access to everything on a rotating stand.

 4. Refinishing wood / staining